nordic-institute/harmony-common/doc/harmony_ap_clustering_user_guide.md

 The brokers persist their work in a KahaDB database.
 KahaDB is a file based persistence database that stores the messages.

 The brokers in the subcluster must share a volume to persist the lock status and the internal KahaDB database.
 The volume must be shared between all the brokers in the subcluster with read and write permissions.
 By default, the volume is located in the `/var/opt/apache-activemq` directory, but the location can be changed by modifying the `dataDirectory` in the `broker` node and the `directory` in the `kahaDB` node under `persistenceAdapter`.
+An example of those nodes in the ActiveMQ XML configuration can be found in [section 3.2](#32-activemq-configuration).

 For more information about ActiveMQ the shared storage between brokers, visit the ActiveMQ Shared File System Master Slave documentation \[[AMQ-SHAREDFILE-MASTERSLAVE](#Ref_AMQ-SHAREDFILE-MASTERSLAVE)\].